OctopusDeploy/docs/docs/projects/version-control/configuring-version-control-on-a-project.md

 ## Enable the Configuration as Code feature.

 First, you will need to ensure the Configuration as Code feature is enabled in Octopus.
-You can access this feature under Configuration -> Features -> Configuration as Code.
+You can access this feature under **{{ Configuration, Features, Configuration as Code }}**.

 ![enable version control](enable-version-control.png)